EtoKohe/doctor-funding-calendar/README.md

 Doctoral Students Funding Calendar helps you to find the best funding progam for you.

-This website is forked from [HCI Calendar](https://hci-calendar.github.io).
+This website is forked from [Naoki-LMD/doctor-funding-calendar](https://github.com/Naoki-LMD/doctor-funding-calendar).

 # For contributors